Consecutive Decoding for Speech-to-text Translation

 \subsection{Main Results}

 We conduct experiments on three public datasets.

-\paragraph{Librispeech English-French} For En-Fr experiments, we compared the performance with existing end-to-end methods in Table \ref{enfr}.
-Clearly, \method outscored the previous best results in the base setting and the expanded setting, respectively.
-We achieved better results than a knowledge distillation baseline in which an MT model was introduced to teach the ST model~\citep{liu2019end}.
+\paragraph{Librispeech English-French} In Table \ref{enfr}, we compared the performance with previous end-to-end methods for En-Fr dataset. \method outscored or on par with the previous best results both in the base setting and the expanded setting.
+We achieved better results than a knowledge distillation baseline in which the ST model can learn from an strong MT model~\citep{liu2019end}.
 We also exceeded~\citet{wang2020bridging, wang2020curriculum}, even though they used more external ASR and MT data.
-Different from previous work, \method can make full use of the machine translation corpus.
+Although our work is not significantly superior to \citet{dong2020listen}, \method can make full use of the machine translation corpus compared with previous work.
 With an additional 1 million sentence pairs, we achieve +0.4 BLEU score improvements (17.83 v.s.
 18.23).
 This proposal promises great potential for the application of the \method.
-In a nutshell, simple yet effective, \method achieves the best performance in this benchmark dataset in terms of BLEU.

-\paragraph{IWSLT2018 English-German} For En-De experiments, we compared the performance with existing end-to-end methods in Table \ref{ende}.
-Unlike that of Librispeech English-French, this dataset is noisy, and the transcriptions do not align well with the corresponding audios.
-As a result, there is a wide gap between the performance of the ST system and the upper bound of the ST (MT).
-We suppose it would be more beneficial to carry out data filtering.
-Overall, our method had +0.5 BLEU score advantage as compared to previous competitors on tst2013 in the expanded setting.
-This trend is consistent with that in the Librispeech dataset.
+\paragraph{IWSLT2018 English-German} In Table \ref{ende}, we compared the performance with previous end-to-end methods for En-De dataset, which is a more difficult situation for speech translation.
+Although the performance of ST model is far inferior to that of MT model, our method had a slight advantage as compared to previous competitors on tst2013 in the expanded setting.

-\paragraph{TED English-Chinese} For En-Zh experiments, we compared the performance with existing end-to-end methods in Table \ref{enzh}. \method outperformed the previous best methods obviously by more than 0.7 BLEU in the base setting.
-Especially, \method exceeded the Transformer-based ST model augmented by knowledge distillation with a big margin, proving the validity of our unified framework.
+\paragraph{TED English-Chinese} In Table \ref{enzh}, we compared the performance with previous end-to-end methods for En-Zh dataset.
+Our work outperformed the previous best methods obviously by about 0.3 BLEU in the base setting. \method exceeded \citet{dong2020listen} augmented by knowledge distillation from BERT~\citep{devlin2018bert} with a big margin.

 \paragraph{Comparison with Cascaded Systems}~In Table \ref{cascaded}, we compare the performance of our E2E models with the cascaded systems.
 It shows that E2E models are outstanding or comparable on all En$\rightarrow$Fr/De/Zh tasks, proving our method's capacity for joint optimization of the separate ASR and MT tasks in a model.